basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

 2. Meqtrees https://github.com/ratt-ru/meqtrees/wiki/Installation

 # General notes
 1. The user must provide the name/path to the measurement set.
-The remaining optional input are:
+The remaining optional inputs are:
 ```bash
 "OUT" # nametag of the source of interest, it will define the directory of the extracted data, default OUT=""
 "FIELDID" # field ID of the source of interest, default FIELDID=0